“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Person who decides whether or not s/he wants to hire you.
 Preferably (but not necessarily) the same person as the economic buyer (e.g., the CMO could be the decision maker, but s/he needs to get budgetary approval from the CEO).

-A market segment defined by personal attributes or beliefs of an individual (e.g., soccer moms, Asian Americans, billionaire philanthropists, migraine sufferers, atheists, etc).
+A market segment defined by personal attributes of an individual (e.g., Baby Boomers, New York residents, millionaires, Asian Americans, migraine sufferers, etc).

 Niching Down on a Demographic Market.